Takmo/TakmoPort/README.md

-TakmoPort - A Teleporting Plugin
+TakmoPort - A Waypoint Teleportation Plugin
 --------------------------------

 Note: No jarfile is currently provided.
 You may build this plugin yourself